 2. Centralize Service and Maintenance Records

-In addition to contact information for vendors, it is helpful for facility owners, managers and staff to be able to access records of service and maintenance.
-This information can be helpful for demonstrating compliance during audits as well as planning ahead for preventative maintenance.
+In addition to contact information for vendors, it is helpful for facility owners, managers, and staff to be able to access records of service and maintenance.
+This information can help demonstrate compliance during audits and planning for preventative maintenance.

-Centralized records are only as useful as the quality of record-keeping practices and the data being stored.
+Centralized records are only as useful as the quality of facility communications, record-keeping practices, and stored data.
 The stakeholders of a facility can rest assured that vendor management best practices are being observed when these records are being centrally managed by skilled professionals who use proprietary systems running on a cutting-edge software stack.

 3. Set Clear Terms in SLAs

-The service level agreements that facility owners and managers establish and maintain have the ability to make or break vendor relationships.
+The service level agreements that facility owners and managers establish and maintain can make or break vendor relationships.
 It is important to set clear specifications in these contracts.
 One of the benefits of outsourcing facility management is that these agreements may be formed between a facility management company and contractors or vendors.

-There are many types of contracts and SLAs that may apply to vendors.
-Rather than weighing the pros and cons of cost-plus, lump-sum, unit pricing or time and materials contracts, an organization can establish clear terms with a comprehensive provider of exterior facility management services.
+Many types of contracts and SLAs may apply to vendors.
+Rather than weighing the pros and cons of cost-plus, lump-sum, unit pricing, or time and materials contracts, an organization can establish clear terms with a comprehensive provider of exterior facility management services.

 4. Assess Vendors Through Criticality Analysis

 Criticality analyses should guide any facility that contracts with vendors.
-Some of the most important aspects of asset criticality include cost, customer service, experience, expertise, response time, safety and quality.
+Some of the most important aspects of asset criticality include cost, customer service, customer experience, expertise, response time, safety, and quality.
 Facility stakeholders can track, compare and ultimately select vendors in terms of these factors.